Taking Action On Quotes

 Keeping Quotes for Consideration

-Marking a quote as “under consideration” is both a helpful organizational tool and also the first step in being able to accept a quote.
+Marking a quote as “under consideration” is both a helpful organizational tool and also the first step in being able to award a quote.
 Quotes “under consideration” also gain the option to be added to a proposal using the AI Add to Proposal feature.
 For more on adding quotes to a proposal, click here.

 Step 1.
 Open a New status quote you would like to keep for consideration.